Creating meaningful group experiences

 Ongoing collaboration and motivation

 People stay involved when they feel they matter.
-To sustain meaningful involvement, we need to foster reciprocity, flexibility, and shared ownership.
+To sustain meaningful involvement, we need to foster reciprocity and shared ownership.
 That means doing with, not doing to and valuing people not just for what they contribute, but for who they are.

 Group collaboration works best when: